 Due to the increasing importance of energy efficiency in new home and building construction, spray polyurethane foam (SPF) insulation in becoming more popular.
 SPF is a very efficient insulating and air sealing material and comes in a variety of different types.

-If you are considering having SPF installed in your home you may have some questions.
-These are our most frequently asked questions about Spray Polyurethane Foam insulation.
+If you are considering having SPF installed in your home, you may have some questions.
+Please browse the FAQs for answers.
+If you

 What are the types of spray polyurethane foam (SPF) insulation and where are they used?